MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/configure-automatic-log-upload-for-continuous-reports.md

 ```

 This is available from the URL you see after logging into the Cloud App Security portal.

 4. Enter the name of the log collector you want to configure, for example:
 **CloudAppSecurityLogCollector01** or **NewYork** from the picture above.

-8. Import the log collector's configuration from the portal, as follows:
+5. Import the log collector's configuration from the portal, as follows:

-      1. Log into the log collector over SSH using the Interactive admin credentials provided to you in the portal.
+      a.
+Log into the log collector over SSH using the Interactive admin credentials provided to you in the portal.

-       2. Run the collector config utility with the access token provided to you in the command **sudo collector_config \<access token>**
+      b.
+Run the collector config utility with the access token provided to you in the command **sudo collector_config \<access token>**

              Enter your console domain, for example: